nasa-gibs/worldview/doc/config.md

   - Create .md file in `config/metadata`.
 The *description* (i.e. layer description/metadata) identifier has to be added to the corresponding measurement JSON file.
 - Add Data Download for product, if it exists
   - Refer to [Data Download](https://github.com/nasa-gibs/worldview/blob/master/doc/data_download.md) and create JSON file in `config/wv.json/products`.
 The *product* identifier has to be added to the corresponding layer JSON file.
+  - Rebuild the configuration with `npm run build:config` for use by the application.

 ## New Map Sources